How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 Carbon Monoxide Poisoning

-Carbon monoxide poisoning implies a set of symptoms triggered by inhaling the CO gas.
-The red blood cells (RBCs) in our bodies carry oxygen (bound to hemoglobin Hb) and deliver it to tissues.
-This oxygen is converted into energy and is thus essential for optimal functioning.
+Carbon monoxide poisoning is a set of symptoms triggered by inhaling CO gas.
+The red blood cells (RBCs) in our bodies carry oxygen (which is bound to hemoglobin Hb) and deliver it to our tissues.

-Hb has a 250 times greater affinity for CO than for oxygen.
-Therefore, CO soon displaces oxygen and binds to Hb in the red blood cells.
-As a result, the vital organs do not receive oxygen, causing symptoms.
-In the absence of prompt medical intervention, CO poisoning eventually leads to organ failure.
+Our hemoglobin has a 250 times greater affinity for CO than for oxygen.
+This means the CO displaces oxygen and binds to the Hb instead.
+As a result, our vital organs don’t receive enough oxygen.
+Without immediate medical intervention, CO poisoning leads to organ failure.

 Health Complications